 War Never Changes

-In the prologue of Fallout 4 the player and protagonist witness the nuclear attacks the effectively destroy the world.
+In the prologue of Fallout 4 the player and protagonist witness the nuclear attacks that effectively destroy the world.
 With no time to spare, the player is whisked into Vault 111 as the atomic blast directed at Boston causes catastrophic devastation.
 Before any questions can be asked much less answered, the protagonist is tricked into being cryogenically frozen, preserved for the future or whatever amoral experimentation Vault-Tec has devised.
 Following the crimes that set the game’s plot in motion, the Sole Survivor exits the Vault only to discover an unimaginable gulf of time has passed.
 Codsworth is the first of several NPCs to confront the protagonist with the information that he or she has been missing for over two centuries, Rip Van Winkle style.

 Witnessing the conditions in and around Vault 111 and the greater Boston area confirms this knowledge, and the Sole Survivor must reconcile with being adrift in time.
 This temporal unmooring is most closely paralleled with Captain America.
 Steve Rogers is de facto frozen in suspended animation near the end of World War Two, only to be thawed decades later.
 For him, World War Two and the Holocaust just happened.
 In what seems to him to be the blink of an eye, the war is over, Nazis are defeated, and he must adapt to a radically changed society that his efforts helped create.
 The Sole Survivor is in a similar situation.
 What seems to the protagonist like minutes before—a world of helpful robots, coffee, door-to-door salesmen and suburban bliss—is annihilated and replaced by a world of mutants, war machines, ruins, and radioactive storms.
 Everyone else has had centuries to acclimate; aside from a few Ghouls, they don’t even really know the world before except through scavenging.
 To the Sole Survivor, though, this apocalypse just happened.
 This seismic shift and being cut off from a world that was perceptually real and tangible just moments ago is a powerful technique to make the protagonist seem perpetually off balance no matter how skillful he or she is.